Eval calls apply,

 python3 -m doctest scheme.py scheme_reader.py

-Don't forget to use the trace
+Don't forget to use the trace decorator from the

-module to follow the path of execution in your
+ucb module to follow the path of execution in your

 interpreter.